LazyRiver18/CS435IntroAssignment/README.md

 This is the take-home programming assignment for the Software Engineering Course

 I have imported os, Pillow, and BeautifulSoup for use in this project, but the code should compile as is.
-To run the code, when prompted, the user should input the path to the directory with the set of xml/png files.
+To run the code, the annotated.py file should be run.
+When prompted, the user should input the full path to the directory with the set of xml/png files (in the Programming-Assignment-Data folder) on their computer.

-input example:
-"C://Users//purpl//OneDrive//Documents//William_and_Mary//Software_Engineering//CS435IntroAssignment//Programming-Assignment-Data//"

 Program Description: